alpererten/VIP25_Detect-SGG/README_OD_SGG_Notes.md

-# THE FOLLOWING SECTIONS ARE SAVED FOR LATER AFTER SUCCESSFUL YOLO IMPLEMENTATION
+# The Following Sections Are Saved For Later, After Succesful YOLO Implementation

-### (b) Using DETIC for Open-Vocabulary Detection
+### Using DETIC for Open-Vocabulary Detection

 **DETIC** is powerful for **open-vocabulary detection** but requires a more complex setup.